isc-projects/bind9/doc/arm/reference.rst

       use-v4-udp-ports { range 1024 65535; };
       use-v6-udp-ports { range 1024 65535; };

+.. namedconf:statement:: avoid-v4-udp-ports
+.. namedconf:statement:: avoid-v6-udp-ports

+   These ranges are excluded from those specified in the ``avoid-v4-udp-ports`` and ``avoid-v6-udp-ports`` options, respectively.

    The defaults of the ``avoid-v4-udp-ports`` and ``avoid-v6-udp-ports`` options are: